sys-bio/tellurium/README.md

 ### pip package (no front-end)
 [![PyPI version](https://badge.fury.io/py/tellurium.svg)](https://badge.fury.io/py/tellurium)

-Binaries wheels for `Tellurium` are available from PyPi.
-The PyPI packages support 64-bit Python versions 2.7, 3.5, and 3.6 for Windows, Mac, and Linux.
+Binaries wheels for `Tellurium` are available from PyPi and support 64-bit Python versions 2.7, 3.5, and 3.6 for Windows, Mac, and Linux.
 Pip packages are tested on Fedora 22, Debian 8, Ubuntu 14.04, and Mac OS X 10.10.

 The latest package release can be installed via